angular/angular/src/material-experimental/mdc-dialog/README.md

 We provide a backwards compatibility mixin that re-adds the outer padding.
-The use of this mixin is generally not recommended as it results in inefficient CSS for the dialog because padding from the content elements would need to be off set (to not have stacked padding).Ideally, if you have custom content outside of the provided dialog sections, add the necessary padding to the element directly through CSS, or move them into one of the defined sections the Angular Material dialog provides.
+The use of this mixin is generally not recommended as it results in inefficient CSS for the dialog because padding from the content elements would need to be off set (to not have stacked padding).
+Ideally, if you have custom content outside of the provided dialog sections, add the necessary padding to the element directly through CSS, or move them into one of the defined sections the Angular Material dialog provides.